Valley birders take notice of increase in rare bird sightings

 The mystery of why the increase in rare bird sightings was brought up at the Winter Wildlife Expo at South Padre Island.

 "There's plenty for them to eat.
-It's like a shmorgasborg down here," New York native Jonathan Wood said.
+It's like a smorgasbord down here," New York native Jonathan Wood said.

 Wood said the food variety helps and is what makes this region especially good for birding.